-A minimum of 45 units must be taken in the Religion Division, including 28 upper-division units.
-Undergraduates may take PSYC 452, Psychology and Religion, or SOC 426, Sociology of Religion, for credit in the area of ministry.
+A minimum of 45 units must be taken in the Religion and Philosophy Division, including 28 upper-division units.
+Undergraduates may take PSYC 452, Psychology and Religion, or SOC 426, Sociology of Religion, for credit in the area of practical theology/ministry.
 All majors are encouraged to take as much biblical language as possible.
-GRE 320, Intermediate Greek, and HEB 502, Intermediate Biblical Hebrew, satisfy the general education foreign language requirement.
-For undergraduates, one year of either Greek or Hebrew may count as the scripture requirement (New Testament or Old Testament, respectively).
+GRE 320, Intermediate Greek, and HEB 502, Intermediate Biblical Hebrew, satisfy the general education language requirement.
+For undergraduates, one year of either Greek or Hebrew may count for the New Testament or Old Testament requirement, respectively.